General FAQs

 Who is on the Brightspace at USC Program Team?

-The Brightspace at USC Program Team is made up of teaching and learning, technical and organizational change management professionals, primarily from USC and D2L Brightspace team.
+The Brightspace at USC Program Team is made up of teaching and learning, technical and organizational change management professionals, primarily from the USC and D2L Brightspace team.

 What is an LTI or integrated third-party tool and when will they be available in Brightspace?